Michigan State Housing Development Authority

-Projects initiated under the Pass-Through Short-Term Bond program have historically been credit enhanced with a Credit Enhancement and Investment Agreement and are refinanced within 36 months following the issuance of the bonds through the use of a Federal Housing Administration (FHA) insured Ginnie Mae (GNMA) mortgage or other similar financing source.
+Projects initiated under the short-term structure have historically been credit enhanced with a Credit Enhancement and Investment Agreement and are refinanced within 36 months following the issuance of the bonds through the use of a Federal Housing Administration (FHA) insured Ginnie Mae (GNMA) mortgage or other similar financing source.
 The refinancing occurs after construction or substantial rehabilitation of the development has been completed – at which time the program bonds are redeemed in whole.

 All proposals are subject to available volume cap, as made available by the Michigan Department of Treasury and as determined appropriate by the Authority.
 The bond cap available to this program will be subject to the Authority having sufficient volume cap for its direct lending multifamily and single-family programs.
 Volume cap may be allocated to qualified projects under this program provided that said projects may not have a combined bond amount greater than $100 million.